Engee documentation

 engee.save(m,"/user/start/examples/base_simulation/command_control/model.engee"; force=true)

-variable without asking for confirmation.
-This is useful if you need to overwrite existing files when saving the model.
+If a file with that name already exists (in our case, model.engee) — option force=true overwrites the model with data from the variable m without requesting confirmation.
+This is useful if you need to overwrite existing files while saving the model.

-The Engee model will only appear in the file browser when the model is saved.
-Saving the model will allow you to work with it in the future and use the full functionality of file browser ![]() |
+The Engee model will appear in the file browser only after saving it.
+Saving the model will allow you to work with it in the future and apply all the functionality. file browser file browser 7.

-Variables as parameters of blocks
+Variables as block parameters

 a_var = 1 # The Amplitude becomes equal to 1